zhoutk/js-data-struct/README.md

 ##js-data-struct##
-data struct lib use javascript.
+a lib of data struct using javascript.

 ##list:##
 - LinkedList